US rapper ASAP Rocky to face assault trial in Sweden

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Stockholm: ASAP Rocky will be tried for an alleged assault next week over a June street brawl, a Swedish court said Thursday, in a decision likely to infuriate fans already indignant over his three weeks in custody.
+STOCKHOLM: ASAP Rocky will be tried for an alleged assault next week over a June street brawl, a Swedish court said on Thursday, in a decision likely to infuriate fans already indignant over his three weeks in custody.

 Part of the fight was captured in an amateur video published by US celebrity news outlet TMZ.
 The rapper later published videos of his own to Instagram purporting to show the lead up to the fight.